 Each year, we designate September as "Compliance Awareness Month" to check up on our efforts to ensure that the mental attitude of strict adherence to ethics and the law has taken hold globally and to respond to risks.
 In recent years, as our business and the business environment have changed, this has presented opportunities to strengthen our efforts to accurately grasp signs of changing risks, legal violations, and improprieties in specific fields / units of business, countries and regions.

-In this interval, the heads of Companies and business divisions, regional representatives, and other senior executives have clarified policies and positions on the observance of ethics and the law, ensuring the dissemination of the importance of compliance down to the ground level.
+In this interval, the President, the heads of Companies and business divisions, regional representatives, and other senior executives have clarified policies and positions on the observance of ethics and the law, ensuring the dissemination of the importance of compliance down to the ground level.

 During this period, we also conduct a "Compliance Awareness Survey" among our employees.